 I’d loved working with photographers all my career — that tribe of clever and oddly dressed eccentrics, always solving their problems and mine, always knowing where to find the best food and coffee on the road, and always noticing everything around them like artists do.
 (Most news reporters are, by contrast, a dull lot about noticing.
 They rely too much on the quick Q&A.) On stories, for years, I would nudge Travis to help me interview the people in our stories because he noticed things in the room and things people said that I had missed.
 Photogs are the best noticers in the world.

 Now, robbed of my long-time life with words, I coveted that cleverness.

 Learning to see stories through my camera made me feel artistic again, like I did when I was 5 and discovered the magic of written words.
 I shot thousands of bad photos — probably tens of thousands — nearly all of them in bad light or out of focus, or static and lifeless.
 But I was obsessed again.
 I wanted to sleep with my T6 the way Keith Richards slept with his first guitar.

 The hardest part was learning how to balance the camera settings.
-At first it felt like learning the violin while standing on a tree branch while pulling up saggy pants.
-Travis showed me light settings, and showed me again and again.
+At first, it felt like learning the violin while standing on a tree branch while pulling up saggy pants.
+Travis showed me light settings, and then showed me again and again.